General Agentic Planning Through Simulative Reasoning with World Models: Acknowledgment

 This work was supported in part by the Samsung GRO Project ``Efficient Designs for Generative and Agent LLM Development.''
-We thank Zhoujun Cheng, Shibo Hao, and Xinyu Pi from MixLab; Han Guo, Nicholas Ho, and Bowen Tan from SAILING Lab; Li Erran Li from AWS, Zora Wang from NeuLab; and Sarah Cheah and Hector Ren from MBZUAI for their insightful feedback and discussions.
+We thank Graham Neubig and Zora Wang from NeuLab; Yilin Shen and Hongxia Jin from Samsung Research; Zhoujun Cheng, Shibo Hao, and Xinyu Pi from MixLab; Han Guo, Nicholas Ho, and Bowen Tan from SAILING Lab; Li Erran Li from AWS, and Sarah Cheah and Hector Ren from MBZUAI for their insightful feedback and discussions.
 We are also grateful for their helpful suggestions throughout the project.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of Samsung.